GideonZ/1541u-documentation/config/audio_mixer.rst

 Note that these settings affect the HDMI and AV outputs only.
 They have no effect on the levels of the SID-TAP header which takes signals directly from the SID sockets.

+Also note that if you have enabled the **SID Player Autoconfig** option in **U64 Specific Settings** menu, using the built-in SID player will override the SID settings you have configured in the audio mixer.

-The volume level of the optional internal speaker can be adjusted in U64 Specific Settings menu with option Speaker Volume (SpkDat).
+The volume level of the optional internal speaker can be adjusted in **U64 Specific Settings** menu with option **Speaker Volume (SpkDat)**.

 Volume options: OFF, -42 dB - +6 dB (0 dB is normal level, OFF is disabled)